Minutes of a meeting of Wellington Heath Parish Council held on 29th September 2020

 Present – Cllrs.
 J. Jones (in the Chair) D. Williams (DW) and M. Beaumont (MB).

-Also in attendance were five members of the public including P.Constantine.
+Also in attendance were five members of the public including P.Constantine, Chairman of the NDP Working Group.

 There were no apologies for absence.